qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 <img src="/static/img/canyonlands/day_2.jpg" />

 Day two was a hard day for me.
-We agreed to wake up at 5:30 every day just so we'd have time to hike before the sun totally destroyed us.
-It was actually really nice to get into that rhythm, it definitely set the expectation for the day.
+We agreed to wake up at 5:30 every morning just so we'd have time to hike before the sun totally destroyed us.
+It was actually really nice to get into the rhythm, it definitely set the expectation for the how the day was going to.
 Eric is an efficient machine at packing, and I liked to eat oatmeal, so we usually wouldn't leave camp before 7:00 or so.

-Starting the day with the same 2500 foot climb as the day before, but with our fully loaded packs, was pretty soul-crushing.
-It got harder, as we ended up covering 18 miles that day.
+Starting our hike with the same 2500 foot climb as the previous day, but with our fully loaded packs, was pretty morale destroying.
+We'd end up covering 18 miles before going to sleep however, so it only got harder.

 We started off by going to the overlook point, which was nice because we got to ditch the packs for a while and see the river from as high up as possible.